 If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
-We cover two counseling quit attempts within a 12-month period, however, you will pay the applicable cost sharing.
+We cover two counseling quit attempts within a 12-month period; however, you will pay the applicable cost sharing.
 Each counseling attempt includes up to four face-to-face visits.
-What you must pay when you get these services

-Cost sharing for covered services applies toward the annual out-ofpocket maximum.
+Cost sharing and deductibles for covered services apply toward the annual out-of-pocket maximum.

-There is no coinsurance, copayment or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.
+There is no coinsurance. copayment or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.